12 Simple Habits to Naturally Boost Your Immune System

 Foxys Forest Manufacture/Shutterstock

 The rare reishi mushroom has been valued in the Far East for more than 2,000 years.
 Experts now know that this fungus stimulates the production of T-cells—white blood cells involved in protecting the body from infection.
 It increases levels of substances that strengthen the immune response.
 And it promotes sleep and reduces stress by suppressing the production of the stimulant hormone adrenaline.

 Eat more citrus

+Another great way for how to boost your immune system?
+Get moving.
 Your immune system responds to exercise by producing more of the blood cells that attack bacterial invaders.
 And the more regularly you exercise, the more long-lasting the changes become.
 U.S. research shows that people who exercise moderately on five or six days a week have half as many colds and sore throats as people who don’t.
-Check out these motivation tips if you need an extra push to get to the gym
+Don’t miss these habits that might be ruining your immune system.

 But get rest too

 Moderation is key.
 If you work out intensively for 90 minutes, production of germ-fighting cells called macrophages dips temporarily, increasing the risk of infection.
 So always include plenty of recovery days in your training schedule to preserve immune system health.